jsam/lsf/.lsf/templates/epic-template.md

 3. **Think like a product owner**: Every vague requirement should fail the "measurable outcome" test
 4. **Common underspecified areas**:
    - Target user personas and their needs
-   - Business metrics and success criteria
-   - Competitive landscape and differentiation
    - Regulatory or compliance requirements
-   - Budget and timeline constraints
    - Integration with existing systems

 ---